Katie Lee (singer): Personal life

 Records indicate that Lee seems to have been married three times.
 She was first married to Charles Eld, who was mentioned in her book Sandstone Seduction.
 She wrote that she "...went to work for the war effort at Davis Monthan Field, married a shavetail in '42, got pregnant, had a son, [and] got divorced in '45."
 This son is identified as Ronald Eld in the New York Times obituary from November 10, 2017.
 Charles was awarded full custody of Ronald in 1950.
 A son is mentioned (not by name) briefly with some regret, as 10 years old in her journal from the 1954 trip.
 There are pictures of Katie and a young "Ronnie" in the NAU Cline Library Colorado Plateau digital archives.

 The N.Y.
 Times obituary mentions a second husband named Eugene Busch (sic), Jr. An article in the Arizona Daily Star on June 16, 2015 includes a reprint of an article from 1959 where Mrs. Gene Bush (Katie) is interviewed in Holmdel NJ.
 Katie married Bush in 1958.
 The marriage lasted 3 years and then Katie moved to Aspen, Colorado from New Jersey in 1961.

-She met her "last and best husband", Edwin Carl "Brandy" Brandelius, Jr. — to whom her book Sandstone Seduction is dedicated — on a trip to Baja California. in 1968.
+She met her husband Edwin Carl "Brandy" Brandelius, Jr. — to whom her book Sandstone Seduction is dedicated — on a trip to Baja California. in 1968.
 Brandy had an emphysema and was staying at this location in Mexico when the two met.
 When they married Katie Lee became the step-mother to "Brandy's" children Jerilyn Lee Brandelius, Ken, Susie and John Brandelius.

 Brandy was a war veteran, a race car driver, announcer, and good friend of Turk Murphy.
 Lee noted Brandy as the prime influence on finishing and publishing her first book, Ten Thousand Goddam Cattle.
 Brandy died in 1973 while they were married.

 Lee lived in Jerome, Arizona from 1971 until her death in 2017; she died in her sleep at her home there on November 1, 2017, aged 98.
-Lee's partner, Joey van Leeuwen, whom she met in 1979 in Australia while on a round-the-world trip, committed suicide the day after her death.
+Lee's partner, Joey van Leeuwen, whom she met in 1979 in Australia while on a round-the-world trip, died by suicide the day after her death.

 Katie and Joey were cremated and their ashes were scattered on the San Juan River.